Canon SL2 Review

 Processor and Performance: DIGIC 7 processor promises faster shooting speeds

 With its new DIGIC 7 image processor, the Canon Rebel SL2 is poised to offer improved performance over its predecessor.
 Continuous shooting speeds are specified to top out at 5 frames per second with One-Shot and AI Servo AF modes.
 Silent continuous shooting speeds top out at half that, at 2.5 fps.
-When shooting highest-quality JPEG images, the SL2 is said to be capable of shooting at 5 fps until the card fills up.
+According to Canon, when shooting highest-quality JPEG images, the SL2 is said to be capable of shooting at 5 fps until the card fills up.
 Recording RAW or RAW+JPEG cuts that number dramatically with the buffer filling up after six frames.
 In our lab tests, the Canon easily met the 5 fps spec, but the buffer depth was lower.
 When shooting best quality JPEGs, the buffer depth was 22 frames with a fast UHS-I, and when shooting RAW or RAW+JPEG, the buffer depth was only five frames.
 See our Performance page for details.

-It is not a precise comparison to look at the SL2 specifications versus our lab results for the SL1, but nonetheless, we can glean some information.
-The SL1 was able to continuously record images at just under 4 fps, so there is a promised speed improvement for the SL2.
-Further, the buffer depth for RAW images tested at eight frames but only four for RAW+JPEG, so it will be interesting to see what the SL2 does in our lab.
+By comparison, the SL1 was able to continuously record images at just under 4 fps in our lab tests, so there is a definite speed improvement for the SL2.
+However, the buffer depth for RAW images tested at a more generous eight frames but only four for RAW+JPEG.

 The Canon SL2 has a variety of Picture Styles, including an automatic Picture Style which adjusts image parameters depending on your subject.
 Other Picture Styles include Standard, Portrait, Landscape, Fine Detail, Neutral, Faithful, Monochrome and three customizable user defined Picture Styles.
 The camera includes Special Scene shooting modes as well, such as: Portrait, Group Photo, Landscape, Sports, Kids, Close-up, Food, Candlelight, Night Portrait, Handheld Night Scene and HDR Backlight Control.
 There is also an assortment of creative shooting effects, including: Grainy B/W, Soft Focus, Fish-eye effect, Water painting effect, Toy camera effect, Miniature effect, HDR art standard, HDR art vivid, HDR art bold and HDR art embossed.